thachck/tube.vim/README.md

 default: {}
 ```

 With this dictionary you can set your own aliases for commands.
 Just use the alias
 name as the dictionary key and the string command as the value.
 Be sure to have
 unique aliases.
+Special characters (`%`, `@` and `#{..}`) are supported.

-### g:tube_percent_sign_expansion
+### g:tube_bufname_expansion
 ```
 values: 0 or 1
 default: 1
 ```

-Set this to 1 and every `%` character in your commands will be expanded into
+Set this variable to 1 and every `%` character in your commands will be replaced with
-the current buffer path.
-If you need the just the `%` character use the `%%`
+the current buffer name (its absolute path).
+If you need the just the `%`
-sequence.
-You can toggle the setting on or off with the TubeToggleExpandPercent
+character use the `%%` sequence.
+You can toggle the setting on or off with the
-command.
+TubeToggleBufnameExp command.

 ### g:tube_function_expansion
 ```